 We operate our programs from a 5 hectare property on the rural outskirts of Alice Springs.
 The facility is landscaped with native and bush tucker plants providing a peaceful place for clients to heal.
 Culturally appropriate spaces such as bough shelters and sandpits provide outdoor space for group therapies.

-We have been providing residential and mandatory treatment services for many years, taking clients referred through Correctional Services, health facilities, the justice system and self referrals.
+We have been providing residential treatment services for many years, taking clients referred through Correctional Services, health facilities, the justice system and self referrals.
 Our approach is to give Aboriginal people the opportunity to go through alcohol rehabilitation and not end up incarcerated in jail.

 We give Aboriginal people the tools to recover from grog abuse, to become stronger, healthier and able to make informed decisions about how they live their lives.